combust-labs/firebuild/README.md

 - `--env`: environment variable to deploy to configure the VMM with, multiple OK, format `--env=VAR_NAME=value`
 - `--hostname`: hostname to apply to the VMM
 - `--identity-file`: full path to the publish SSH key to deploy to the running VMM
+- `--disable-pseudo-cloud-init`: disables inecting environment variables, hostname and identity files into the VMM

 ### Environment merging